-For many years Rushmoor and St Andrew's Schools have been asked to provide a Sixth Form so that our students can continue their educational path with us up to 18 years of age.
-We are now delighted that a new co-educational facility has been introduced in partnership with St Andrew;s School.
+Rushmoor Schools and St Andrew's Schools set up our co-educational Sixth Form provision in September 2016 so that our students can continue their educational path with us up to 18 years of age.

-The new Sixth Form will also provide an alternative choice for students currently studying at other schools.
+The Sixth Form also provides an alternative choice for students currently studying at other schools.
 We would strongly encourage prospective students to visit us to find out more about what we can offer them.

-We have been very fortunate to be able to work with our current students during the planning stages to ensure that their ideas about their Sixth Form are taken into account.
+We work closely with our students to ensure that their ideas about their Sixth Form are taken into account.
 This is quite unique.
-We’ve discussed everything from uniform and mobile phones to the types of subjects we will initially provide.
-The results have been quite surprising and their input has been invaluable; after all, the welfare and education of our students is our main priority.
+We’ve discussed everything from uniform and mobile phones to the types of subjects we provide.
+Their input is invaluable; after all, the welfare and education of our students is our main priority.

-We will deliberately restrict numbers to our Sixth Form to ensure we maintain a small, family feel, environment.
-This will allow us to provide a bespoke educational experience for all our students.
-The Head of Sixth Form, Mr Swannell, will know every student well and all students will have a personal tutor.
-Being a small Sixth Form will enable us to build a calm and positive learning environment where students are confident to grow as individuals.
+We deliberately restrict numbers to our Sixth Form to ensure we maintain a small, family feel, environment.
+This allows us to provide a bespoke educational experience for all our students.
+The Sixth Form Director, Mrs Beattie, knows every student well and all students have a personal tutor.
+Being a small Sixth Form enables us to build a calm and positive learning environment where students are confident to grow as individuals.

 Sixth Form represents a very significant time in the development of an individual; we aim to make these two years both challenging and fulfilling for each of our students.
 We want our students to continue to develop as well-balanced, courteous, contributing members of society.
 We encourage them to be responsible, considerate, self-disciplined and socially aware.
 Above all we want to instil a real sense of self-worth.